lepperm/Learning-Log/_skills/git.md

 Referencing commits by their hash isn't always practical, so we can take advantage of relative commits

 `^` - Move upwards one commit at a time
-`~3` - Move upwards a specified number of times (3, in our example)
+`^2` - Move upwards one commit at a time, but specifying alternate parents from the immediate parent `~3` - Move upwards a specified number of times (3, in our example)

 So saying `git checkout master^` is equivalent to "checkout the first parent of master":